-The project highlights the problem of overexploitation of the natural environment and the profound effects these changes could have on human populations, past and present.
+The project also highlights the problem of overexploitation of the natural environment and the profound effects these changes could have on human populations, past and present.

-This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No. 665778, and the National Science Centre, Poland, under the POLONEZ funding programme, agreement No. 2016/21/P/HS3/00893.
+The project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No. 665778, and the National Science Centre, Poland, under the POLONEZ funding programme, agreement No. 2016/21/P/HS3/00893.

 © Meroe Project 2017